Two-Gun Cohen: Military career

 After one battle where he was nicked by a bullet, Cohen wondered what he would do if one of his arms were injured.
 He started carrying a second revolver, and found he was ambidextrous.
 The western community were intrigued by Sun's gun-toting protector and began calling him "Two-Gun Cohen."

 Sun died of cancer in 1925, and Cohen went to work for a series of Southern Chinese Kuomintang leaders, from Sun's son, Sun Fo, and Sun's brother-in-law, the banker T. V. Soong, to such warlords as Li Jishen and Chen Jitang.
 He was also acquainted with Chiang Kai-shek, whom he knew from when Chiang was commandant of the Whampoa Military Academy, which was located outside of Canton.
 His dealings with Chiang, though, were minimal since Cohen was allied with southern leaders who were generally opposed to Chiang.
 Cohen ran security for his bosses and acquired weapons and gunboats.
 Eventually he earned the rank of acting general, though he never led any troops.

 Cohen spent time in Hong Kong, including at the Hong Kong Jewish Club where he played poker and performed magic tricks.
 When the Japanese invaded China in 1937, Cohen eagerly joined the fight.
 He rounded up weapons for the Chinese and even did work for the British intelligence agency, Special Operations Executive (SOE).
 Cohen was able to prove that the Japanese were using poison gas to exterminate the Chinese masses.
 Cohen was in Hong Kong when the Japanese attacked in December 1941.
-He placed Soong Ching-ling and her sister Ai-ling onto one of the last planes out of the British colony.
+He placed Soong Ching-ling and her sister Ai-ling on one of the last planes out of the British colony.

 Cohen stayed behind to fight, and when Hong Kong fell later that month, the Japanese imprisoned him at Stanley Internment Camp.
 There the Japanese badly beat him and he languished in Stanley until he was part of a rare prisoner exchange in late 1943.
 In December 1943, he arrived in Montreal.